 4. Stalling At Idle

-As mentioned above, a faulty fuel injector is often to blame for a rough or irregular idle.
+As mentioned above, a faulty fuel injector is often to blame for a rough idle and shaking while stopped.
 However, in the most severe of cases, the presence of a faulty fuel injector can cause an engine to stall and die when coming to a stop.

 5. Rich Fuel Smell